 Permits and ordinances

-Make sure that you fill out all the necessary paperwork permitting you to hold your ceremony on the beach.
+It is important to complete all the necessary paperwork permitting you to have the nuptials on the beach.
 Also be sure to strictly adhere to the sound restrictions.
 In case you are looking to have a private beach function, check for the possibility of obtaining a permit wherein an area of the beach can be cordoned off.
-Also in order to install a mandap or a gazebo, chairs, aisle runners etc a special license would need to be obtained after paying a certain fee.
+Also in order to install a mandap or a gazebo, chairs, aisle runners etc a special license would needed to be obtained after paying a certain fee.
 If all this seems like too much work, the best option would be to go through a hotel that owns a private beach.
-This will ensure that privacy is maintained and all the paperwork is taken care of.
+This will ensure that privacy is maintained and all the paperwork is taken care of on your behalf.

 Cover all bases

-Ensure that sufficient shade is provided by means of canopies so that your guests aren’t sweaty and distracted during the ceremony.
-The canopies could also double up as a shelter in case of any unforeseen circumstances.
+Provide sufficient shade by means of canopies so that your guests aren’t sweaty and distracted during the proceeding.
 A station could be set up for your guests to change into flip flops or something more comfortable in order to enable them to dance the night away.
-Also, make sure to provide sturdy seating that won’t be affected by strong winds and plenty of refreshments to keep everyone happy and hydrated.
+Plan to provide for a sturdy seating platform that won’t be affected by strong winds and plenty of refreshments to keep everyone happy and hydrated.

 Timing is everything

-Ensure that you have a timeline in place and that someone is kept in charge of making sure that things go according to plan.
-Lighting is fundamentally important, so time your ceremony accordingly, such that it ends well before the sun sets, enabling your photographer to seal your vows with romantic pictures.
+Create a timeline and have someone kept in charge of overlooking the proceedings.
+The natural light is fundamentally important, so time the event accordingly, such that it ends well before the sun sets, enabling your photographer to seal your vows with romantic pictures.

 Loud and clear

-The roar and crash of the surf coupled with squawking seagulls may end up drowning out your wedding vows.
-Beaches don’t come equipped with power outlets, so ensure that a portable power station is arranged to provide sufficient amplification so that all your near and dear ones gathered can hear you say ‘I do’.
+The roar and crash of the surf coupled with squawking seagulls may end up interrupting the sound levels outdoors.
+As beaches don’t come equipped with power outlets, plan for a portable power station to provide sufficient amplification to be properly audible to everyone gathered .
 Liven up the party with music courtesy your own DJ or one man band, but keep in mind the power required as also the sound restrictions.

 Always be prepared

-When you’re at the beach, you can expect it to be windy, so be prepared to secure anything that could possible fly away.
-If you have a detailed schedule or ceremony program, menu card or napkins, ensure that they are weighed down with pebbles, shells or perhaps even driftwood.
-Let your creativity unfurl when coming up with ideas to windproof your beach wedding.
-Carry bug spray in the event that there are any creepy crawlies or flying insects that show up at the party.
+Beaches as generally very windy, so be prepared to secure the decor arrangements appropriately restricting it to fly away.
+If you have a detailed schedule or program, menu card or napkins, keep them weighed down with pebbles, shells or perhaps even driftwood.
+Bug spray the area a few hours in advance just so that insects are kept at bay.
 The latter part of the evening can get quite chilly, so you might want to keep a box with warm woolies and shawls for your guests to use.